 The Compute Module 4 (CM4) has the product type code 14, and Raspberry Pi 4B has the product code 11.

-CM4 appeared a bit before the Pi 400 – and that there was something to come, and soon, was hinted at by the gap inbetween the product codes.
+CM4 appeared a bit before the Pi 400 – and that there was something to come, and soon, was hinted at by the gap between the product codes.

 Raspberry Pi 400 has a product code of 13 – still leaving a mysterious gap of the unassigned number 12 (also 7 and b – these are hex numbers) in the lineup.

-This of course leaves the field wide open for speculation: what is product code 12 being reserved for?
+This of course leaves the field wide open for speculation: what did they reserve product code 12 for?
 Will we ever see the product with the type code b?

-My best guess is that the product type code “b” was reserved for the originally planned Pi 300 (see above).
+My best guess is that they reserved the product type code “b” for the originally planned Pi 300 (see above).

 Decode the revision code using PiDoctor

-Using PiCockpit’s app PiDoctor, you’ll be able to decode your Revision code in detail – learn which Raspberry Pi model, revision, and RAM size you have – where it was manufactured, and any additional bits saved in the revision code.
-It’s an easy way to find out more about your Raspberry Pi!
+Using PiCockpit’s app PiDoctor, you’ll be able to decode your Revision code in detail – learn which Raspberry Pi model, revision, and RAM size you have.
+You can also learn where it was manufactured and any additional bits saved in the revision code.

 #16 The keyboard lid of the Raspberry Pi 400 is the same as the official Raspberry Pi keyboard

-This allows to dramatically reduce costs, because less tooling needed to be done.
+This allows to dramatically reduce costs, because it required less tooling.
 See, how Raspberry Pi tries to lower the costs everywhere, leading to a 100 € product for you?

 #17 … therefore you can switch the keyboard!